NaokiHori/Pendulum/docs/source/discrete/time_marcher.rst

    =
    \ave{\vel_{\ia}},

-while the generalised velocities are evolved using the energy-conserving scheme:
+while the generalized velocities are evolved using the energy-conserving scheme:

 .. math::

    \dlag.

-To this end, I need to solve a linear system with respect to :math:`\dif{\vel_{\ib}}`:
+To this end, we need to solve a linear system with respect to :math:`\dif{\vel_{\ib}}`:

 .. math::